 Homeschooled students may send their stories directly to the Laurier Stedman Prize contest email, firstname.lastname@example.org.
 Submissions from homeschooled students will be adjudicated by a panel at Laurier Brantford, and entered into the contest at a rate of 1/20 stories received (e.g. 19 stories will result in one entry; 22 stories will result in two entries).

-Stories will be entered in the contest in the form of MS Word or PDF documents (PDFs are preferred).
+Stories will be entered in the contest in the form of PDF documents.
 They should be printed in 12-point, Times New Roman font and must not contain any information in their text that could be used to identify their authors or their school of origin.

-The teacher coordinator will provide this information to the contest administrators only after the adjudication process is complete.
+The teacher coordinator will provide this information to the contest administrators separate from the story submission.
+The information will remain separate until the adjudication process is complete.

 Submission to the contest gives Wilfrid Laurier University the authority to reproduce the submitted text and associated audio or video files in all any form it deems necessary to the adjudication of the contest, and the authority to reproduce the submitted text after the contest, in the form of having the story (credited to its author) published in the print media (ie. Expositor, Brant News, Sputnik, Cord), on the Laurier website (contest page), and used in the promotion of the contest.

 The authors retain all copyright and intellectual property rights in their work.
 Both Laurier and the authors retain commercial rights to the work.

 Entry to the contest implies consent to allow Wilfrid Laurier University to use a personal photo and/or video clips of each entrant and biographical information provided by the entrants in any way deemed necessary to the promotion of the contest.

 The decision of the contest judges is final.